 Bill Graham and the Rock & Roll Revolution is organized and circulated by the Skirball Cultural Center, Los Angeles, in association with the Bill Graham Memorial Foundation, and made possible by the support of Alex Graham, David Graham, and Danny Scher.
-The exhibition is coordinated at New-York Historical by Cristian Petru Panaite, associate curator of exhibitions.
+New-York Historical is grateful for the cooperation of the National Museum of American Jewish History.
+(Coordinated at New-York Historical by Cristian Petru Panaite, associate curator of exhibitions)

 Exhibitions at New-York Historical are made possible by Dr. Agnes Hsu-Tang and Oscar Tang, the Saunders Trust for American History, the Seymour Neuman Endowed Fund, the New York City Department of Cultural Affairs in partnership with the City Council, and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
 WNET is the media sponsor.